 How We Should Think About the Taste of Ketones

-Make no mistake, if we drink exogenous ketones for a great taste and pleasant mouthfeel, we will be disappointed.
+Make no mistake, if you drink exogenous ketones for a great taste and pleasant mouthfeel, you will likely be disappointed.

 - There’s little to no actual ketone bodies in the product

 - There’s an enormous filler/garbage to ketone ratio

 Most flavors you’ll find in raspberry ketone supplements are artificial, and it’s much harder to find real raspberry ketones.
 In fact, most of the supplements you’ll find use mostly ground up anise seeds and with just a touch of real raspberry ketone.